czcorpus/kontext/INSTALL.md

 ```

 But there is an important difference between *setup()* and *create_instance()*.
 Please recall the fact that there
-is always a single instance of a plug-in serving all the requests.
-But each request may pass different parameters into
+is always a single instance of a plug-in serving all the requests (within a single process).
+But in case of the *setup()*
-the *setup()* function.
-It means that all the request-specific data (e.g. the language a client uses) must be thread-local.
+method, each request may pass different parameters and in a concurrent way.
+It means that all the request-specific data
+(e.g. the language a client uses) must be thread-local.

 ### Notes for developers

 Plug-ins are configured in *config.xml* under */kontext/global/plugins*.
 Although three different names for different
-contexts can be used for a single plug-in in theory (1 - module with plug-in implementation, 2 - dynamic module attached to
+contexts can be used for a single plug-in in theory:

+1. a name of a module/file containing the plug-in implementation
+2. a dynamically created module attached to the *plugins* package (see *app.py*)
+3. a name of a tag in *config.xml*

-the *plugins* package, 3 - config.xml tag) a good practice is to use a single name/id.
+it is a good practice to use a single name/id.
 E.g. if you implement a module
-*corpus_enhancer* (i.e. the file is *corpus_enhancer.py*) then the respective part of *config.xml* will look like this:
+*corpus_enhancer* then:

+1. your respective Python file should be *lib/plugins/corpus_enhancer.py*
+2. plug-in configuration should look like this:
 ```xml
 <kontext>
   <global>